efea-umich/cse-593/main-project/project.typ

   caption: [The hitbox doesn't expand into the space for the letter "R," as it is also likely to be typed] )

 For users who might type abbreviations and unconventional words, the keyboard is able to accommodate these tasks.
-When typing abbreviations with `CAPS LOCK` turned on, the system automatically reverts hitboxes to their regular sizes as to not prevent the user from typing letters that would be otherwise unlikely to typed together.
+When typing abbreviations with `CAPS LOCK` turned on, the system automatically reverts hitboxes to their regular sizes as to not prevent the user from typing letters that would be otherwise unlikely to typed together, as shown in @sketch:hitbox-caps-lock.
 For other words where common linguistic patterns might not be followed, the system also reverts hitboxes to regular sizes after the user erases a letter after making a typo.
 This ensures that the system will not hinder the user for the remainder of a word that is linguistically an outlier.

+#sketch(
+  image(
+    "assets/sketches/final/sketch3.png",
+    height: 2in
+  ),
+  label: "sketch:hitbox-caps-lock",
+  caption: [The hitbox for "L" stays the same, as `CAPS LOCK` is turned on] )

 The combination of these features form a design that addresses both approaches to reducing text entry frustration: it minimizes the need for typing through intelligent suggestions while simultaneously reducing errors when typing is necessary.
 This dual approach recognizes that different contexts call for different interaction methods: some users may prefer suggestions when quickly responding to customers during busy periods, while still requiring accurate keyboard entry for composing more specific messages where suggestions are not sufficient.